vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

     plugin is posted to docker hub.
 The image is tagged with latest (and <branch>-<build>).
 Any one can pull this image and run it to use the docker plugin.
-  - On failure all binaries and log files will be posted with <branch>-<build>
-    tag to Docker hub.
-Developer can pull this image and debug.

 A typical workflow for a developer should be.